Vinicius-Peters/Vinicius-Peters/README.md

 ### Hello, folks! 👋

-- 🏁 Working as a Data Engineer at Ernst & Young
+- 🏁 Working as a Data Engineer at Ernst & Young;
-- 🏆 My daily tools are: Azure Synapse, Azure Pipelines Sustain, SQL, PySpark and tunning
+- 🏆 My daily tools are: Azure Synapse, Azure Pipelines, Git Actions, SQL, PySpark;
-- 🎮 I’m currently learning Airflow and Docker
+- 🎮 I’m currently learning Airflow and Docker;
-- 🎓 Bacharelor's in Information Systems
+- 🎓 Bacharelor's in Information Systems;

 In my daily routine, my job involves providing data for 3 different product squads, where I consume data from various sources, whether structured or not.
 I perform ingestion through Azure Synapse Pipelines, carrying out data transformations and cleaning using PySpark and SQL, in addition to working with Git Actions for version control.
 Lastly, I ensure data quality before delivering it to the gold layer for the squads.